Step 6: Maintain MomentumPrint Page

 Plan for Next Year

-As you celebrate wins, spend some time with your team reflecting on challenges and additional opportunities for improve school and student health.
+As you celebrate wins, spend some time with your team reflecting on challenges and additional opportunities for improving school and student health.
 Review the Opportunities for Growth section of your School Health Index report to identify 3-5 priorities for next year.
-Game On is a cyclical process and each year, we encourage you to work through each step to ensure you have the people, tools, resources and programming to make your school the healthiest place it can be.
+Our 6-steps for creating healthier schools is a cyclical process and each year, we encourage you to work through each step to ensure you have the people, tools, resources, and programming to make your school the healthiest place it can be.